Skip to main content

 What's our role?

-The Exams Office is primarily accountable for the timetabling and administration of final exams, which includes formal written end of semester exams, replacement exams, out of session exams (courses adhering to a different academic calendar) and alternative arrangement exams.
+The Exams Office is accountable for the timetabling and administration of formal exams, which includes end of semester exams, replacement exams, intensive and out of session exams (courses adhering to a different academic calendar) and alternative arrangement exams.

-Educational Innovation is primarily accountable for the set-up of Canvas exam sites, performing technical checks and adding students to exam sites and scheduling proctored exams for both in-semester and final exams.
+The Exams Office also manages the set-up of Canvas exam sites, performing technical checks, adding students to exam sites and scheduling remote invigilated exams for both intensive and end of semester exams.

 Task overview